Breaking Reversibility Accelerates Langevin Dynamics for Global Non-Convex Optimization: Exit time for non-reversible Langevin dynamics

-That is, for sufficiently large $\beta$, we achieve acceleration; i.e. the mean exit time for the underdamped diffusion in arbitrary dimension is smaller compared with that of the overdamped diffusion.
-Roughly speaking, the condition \eqref{ineq-acceleration-cond} says that if the curvature of the saddle point in the negative descent direction is not too steep (i.e. if $\mu^{\ast}(\sigma) < 1$), we can choose $\gamma$ small enough to accelerate the exit time of the reversible Langevin dynamics.
-Intuitively speaking, it can be argued that the underdamped process can climb hills faster and can explore the state space faster as it is less likely to go back to the recent states visited due to the momentum term \cite{BR2016}.
-However, an explanation of why and when underdamped process can accelerate overdamped dynamics is far from being understood.
-However, it is expected that $\gamma$ should not be too large to achieve acceleration, because it is known that when $\gamma$ gets larger, underdamped diffusion behaves like the overdamped diffusion \cite[Section 5.5]{BR2016}, \cite[Section 2.6]{leimkuhler2015computation}, \cite{stoltz2010free}.
-When $F$ is a quadratic, our results from Section \ref{sec:quadratic} also show that $\gamma$ needs to be properly chosen to get the fastest convergence rate and as $\gamma$ gets larger than the threshold $2\sqrt{m}$, the convergence rate to the equilibrium deteriorates (see Figure \ref{fig-2}).
+That is, the mean exit time for the underdamped diffusion is smaller compared with that of the overdamped diffusion.
+Roughly speaking, the condition $\gamma + \mu^{\ast}(\sigma) <1$ says that if the curvature of the saddle point in the negative descent direction is not too steep (i.e. if $\mu^{\ast}(\sigma) < 1$), we can choose $\gamma$ small enough to accelerate the exit time of the reversible Langevin dynamics.
+Intuitively speaking, it can be argued that the underdamped process can climb hills and explore the state space faster as it is less likely to go back to the recent states visited due to the momentum term (see e.g. \cite{BR2016}).
+For the discrete time dynamics, it is intuitive to expect that the exit time of the underdamped discrete dynamics is close to that of the continuous time diffusion when the step size is small \cite{Gobet2017}, and hence a similar result as \eqref{eq-exit-acceleration} will hold for the discrete dynamics when $\gamma + \mu^{\ast}(\sigma) <1$.